nbro/andz/OBJECTIVES.md

 	- Sorting
 	- Dynamic programming
 	- Greedy algorithms
+	- Hashing
 	- Graphs
 	- Trees
-	- Hash tables
 	- Heaps
+	- Geometrical algorithms
+	- Approximation algorithms
+	- Heuristics

+or even to more general scientific areas

 	- Artificial intelligence
 	- Numerical computing
 	- Linear algebra algorithms
-	- Geometrical algorithms
-	- Approximation algorithms
-	- Heuristics

 2. Implement as many as possible of the most interesting and useful algorithms and data structures in the fields mentioned above (but not exclusively).